 You will want to call 1-877-650-4327 as soon as you realize it is missing.
 You will need to have the gift card number available.
 Disney will use this to freeze the funds on that card and issue you a new card.
-It is a good idea to take front and back pictures of each of your Disney gift cards when you buy them so that you have this information in the event that this unfortunate situation should occur.
+It is a good idea to take front and back pictures of each of your Disney gift cards when you buy them so that you have this information if this unfortunate situation should occur.

 4 – Can I combine Disney gift card payments with another form of payment?

 Yes, there may be scenarios where you only have a partial balance remaining and will need to pay the rest with another form of payment.
-This is completely acceptable and a good way to use up the remaining balances across gift cards.
+This is entirely acceptable and an excellent way to use up the remaining balances across gift cards.

 3 – What happens if I return or cancel something I paid for with a Disney gift card?